-23. Where the system will include VMS legends relating to more than one application, ie Tactical and STMS, the hierarchy must be explicit and designers must develop setting resolution rules to decide which legend to use for each specific set of circumstances.
-The Highways Agency document 'Code of Practice for Operation of Motorway and Trunk Road Signals and Variable Message Signs', prepared with consultation with the Association of Chief Police Officers (ACPO) gives further guidance on this subject.
+23. Where the system will include VMS legends relating to more than one application, ie. Tactical and STMS, the hierarchy must be explicit and designers must develop setting resolution rules to decide which legend to use for each specific set of circumstances.
+The Highways Agency document 'Code of Practice for Operation of Motorway and Trunk Road Signals and Variable Message Signs', prepared with consultation with the Association of Chief Police Officers (ACPO) gives further guidance on this subject, as does TD 46.

-24. If the only information to be provided is a route change, ie alternative direction signing, Fixed Text Message Signs (FTMS) may be adequate.
+24. If the only information to be provided is a route change, ie. alternative direction signing, Fixed Text Message Signs (FTMS) may be adequate.
 Where the designer requires a wider range of options, discontinuous light emitting signs should be used.

-25. For most STMS applications, the most appropriate type of VMS will be the Enhanced Message Sign (EMS), based on light-emitting technology and comprising 3 lines of 18 characters.
+25. For most STMS applications, the most appropriate type of VMS will be the Motorway Signals Mark 3 (MS3), based on light-emitting technology and comprising 3 lines of 18 characters with the capability to display EMI aspects

-26. If Motorway Signals Mark 2 or 3 Tactical EMS type signs are already provided on the approach to a given location, designers must consider meeting the STMS requirements using these signs.
+26. If Motorway Signals Mark 2 (MS2), or MS3 2x16 are already provided, designers must consider meeting the STMS requirements using these signs.
 If they are shown to be unsuitable, the study should examine alternatives, and identify a solution that meets the needs of all applications.

-27. VMS will normally be provided in pairs on the approach to an Intervention Node.
-This is to reinforce the legend, and to reduce the potential for it to be obscured from the driver by high-sided vehicles.
+27. SVMS will normally be provided in pairs on the approach to a strategic junction.
+This reinforces the legend and reduces the potential for it to be obscured from the driver by high-sided vehicles.
 In selecting the VMS type it is essential that all signs on the approach to a node show the same legend and therefore both signs must use the same technology and design.